What you need to know if you are thinking about using home equity to cover expenses during the coronavirus pandemic

 Before you tap your home equity, evaluate all your options

-If you are considering or taking out a home equity loan to deal with increased expenses, a loss of income, or for any other reason, it’s important to look at all of your options.
+If you are considering refinancing your mortgage or taking out a home equity loan to deal with increased expenses, a loss of income, or for any other reason, it’s important to look at all of your options.
 While using home equity may be a good option for some consumers, it may put others at increased financial risk down the road.
 If your finances don’t recover as quickly as expected or your home loses value and you have difficulty paying your loan, you could lose your home to foreclosure.

 Where can I get additional help?

 If you need help understanding your options, you can reach out to a professional to help you with your specific situation.

 HUD-Approved Housing Counseling Agencies.
 The U.S. Department of Housing and Urban Development (HUD)-approved housing counseling agencies can discuss options with you if you’re having trouble paying your mortgage loan or reverse mortgage loan.
 This may also include forbearance or a modified payment program.